vgarcia007/a-pi-api/readme.md

 }
 ```

-If 1-Wire ds1820 Sensors are present they will be listed
+If 1-wire ds1820 sensors are present they will be listed
 ```json
 {
   "api_Version": "234c33c",